 You may notice that in addition to the above, I also refrained from answering comments here, which can take hours each day.
 For those of you that were frustrated, it may help to remember that there are 25,000 of you every day on this website, and there is only one of me.
 I simply cannot spread myself too thin, whether healthy or ill.

 As the new year emerges, I look forward to sharing more with you.
 Not about the trauma I went through last year.
 The world has enough of that.
 I plan to divulge my healing secrets and the resources that have resulted from my research.
 You will find out how I survive the ups and downs of my mundane, yet incredible life.
 You will learn how I get my body, mind, and soul, into a place of balance.
-For a sneak peak at some of the strategies that I deployed during the past year click on the links below.
+For a sneak peek at some of the strategies that I deployed during the past year click on the links below.
 And stay tuned, because there is much, much more to come!

 Thanks for being my dear online family and have a blessed 2016!